anovateam/flux2/docs/cmd/flux_bootstrap_github.md

       --path safeRelativePath   path relative to the repository root, when specified the cluster sync will be scoped to this path
-      --personal                if true, the owner is assumed to be a GitHub user; otherwise an org --private                 if true, the repository is assumed to be private (default true) --repository string       GitHub repository name
+      --personal                if true, the owner is assumed to be a GitHub user; otherwise an org --private                 if true, the repository is assumed to be private (default true) --read-write-key          if true, the deploy key is configured with read/write permissions --repository string       GitHub repository name
       --ssh-hostname string     GitHub SSH hostname, to be used when the SSH host differs from the HTTPS one --team stringArray        GitHub team to be given maintainer access